-COC must count as income regular monetary and nonmonetary contributions or gifts frompersons not residing with a tenant family [24 CFR 5.609(b)(7)].
-Temporary, nonrecurring, orsporadic income and gifts are not counted [24 CFR 5.609(e)(9)].
+The PHA must count as income regular monetary and nonmonetary contributions or gifts frompersons not residing with an assisted family [24 CFR 5.609(b)(7)].
+Temporary, nonrecurring, or sporadic income and gifts are not counted [24 CFR 5.609(c)(9)].